 ...
-An unpleasant relic from the War in the Vendée
+An unpleasant relic of the War in the Vendée

 Unsurprisingly, there have been protests.
 In 2015, during a visit by the organisation Souvenir Vendéen to Barthélémont, in Lorraine, the birthplace of Stofflet, the mayor Serge Husson, who is himself a distant descendant of the general, declared his desire to see an end to this "indecent situation".
 He wanted to see the skull buried or deposited, either in Barthélémont itself or in the memorial chapel near Maulévrier.